Ereddon/promuda/README.md

 The main target audience for this board are everyone who has a mobile phone!

-Promuda is designed to be programmable using a mobile phone.
-That's it.
-Just install a code editor and Promuda programmer app, and you are ready to go.
+Promuda is designed to be able to programmed using a mobile phone.
+Just install a code editor and downloader app, and you are ready to go.

 ## Getting Started